rogerbinns/apsw/doc/shell.rst

 You can use dump to make a text based backup of the database.
 It is also useful for comparing differences or making the data available to other databases.
 Indices and triggers for the table(s) are also dumped.
-Finally views matching the table pattern name are dumped (it isn't possible to work out which views access which table and views can access multiple tables anyway).
+Finally views matching the table pattern name are dumped.

 Note that if you are dumping virtual tables such as used by the FTS5 module then they may use other tables to store information.
 For example if you create a